SAP-samples/teched2022-DA280/exercises/1_DataMarketplace/README.md

 <br>![](/exercises/1_DataMarketplace/images/05-Preview.png)

-## Exercise 1.2 Combining data and creating a consumpable view
+## Exercise 1.2 Combining data and creating a consumable view

 After completing these steps you will have created an Analytical Dataset in SAP Data Warehouse Cloud, which combines external data from Data Marketplace with internal actuals.